 - Implement the USDA Smart Snack Standards for all foods sold in school, as well as any additional state nutrition standards that go beyond USDA requirements.
 The nutrition standards address all a la carte foods and beverages served and/or sold on campuses during the school day.
 (Attachment 1) The start and end of the school day is interpreted by USDA as midnight before to 30 minutes after the end of the official school day. - Meet the Smart Snack Standards for all snacks served in snack vending machines in the high schools.
-(Attachment 1) - Prohibit student access to snack vending machines in the elementary, middle and jr. /sr. high schools. - Student access to vending machines in the high schools (grades 9 12) is controlled by the Office of Food and Nutrition under the district-wide bid. - Meet the United States Department of Agriculture (USDA) Nutrition Standards for all National School Lunch and Breakfast program meals, as well as any additional state nutrition standards that go beyond USDA requirements. (see Useful References, p.
-15) - Meet Department of Health Nutrition Standards for Child Care Food Programs (CCFP). (see Useful References, p.
-15) - Post nutritional information for all food items served in the breakfast and lunch program on the District's website.
-Food items are color-coded to represent "Go, Slow and Whoa!" - Educate students to select healthy choices by utilizing the three color-coded symbols on the nutritional analysis posted on the website.
+(Attachment 1) - Prohibit student access to snack vending machines in the elementary, middle and jr. /sr. high schools. - Student access to vending machines in the high schools (grades 9 12) is controlled by the Office of Food and Nutrition under the district-wide bid. - Meet the United States Department of Agriculture (USDA) Nutrition Standards for all National School Lunch and Breakfast program meals, as well as any additional state nutrition standards that go beyond USDA requirements. (see References, p.
+13) - Meet Department of Health Nutrition Standards for Child Care Food Programs (CCFP). (see References, p.
+13)

 - Eliminate carbonated soft drinks sold during the school day and/or served in Brevard Before and After School programs.
-Replace carbonated soft drinks with low fat milk and/or the following bottled carbonated or non-carbonated beverages: water, flavored water, and 100% juice.
-Work toward adjusting beverage placement in vending machines to promote selection of water. - Raise nutritional awareness by emphasizing the consumption of fresh fruits, vegetables, and whole grains. - Offer foods and beverages in serving sizes appropriate to grade level. - Assure the foods or beverages advertised in the areas accessible to students during the school day are consistent with established Smart Snacks in School Nutrition Standards. - Prohibit the sale of items containing saccharin and aspartame. - Reinforce the importance of healthy snack choices in the classroom and Brevard Before and After School programs. - Encourage healthy choices and portion control in classroom celebrations, especially in elementary schools.
+Replace carbonated soft drinks with low fat milk and/or the following bottled carbonated or non-carbonated beverages: water, flavored water, and 100% juice. - Raise nutritional awareness by emphasizing the consumption of fresh fruits, vegetables, and whole grains. - Offer foods and beverages in serving sizes appropriate to grade level. - Assure the foods or beverages advertised in the areas accessible to students during the school day are consistent with established Smart Snacks in School Nutrition Standards. - Prohibit the sale of items containing saccharin and aspartame. - Reinforce the importance of healthy snack choices in the classroom and Brevard Before and After School programs. - Encourage healthy choices and portion control in classroom celebrations, especially in elementary schools.
 Offer parent/guardian and families guidance related to foods that are appropriate for such celebrations.
 (Attachment 2) Make parent/guardian aware of options provided by the school cafeteria manager. - Outside food/beverage vendors may not come on campus to serve foods/beverages for classroom celebrations during the school day. - Foods provided for classroom celebrations may not replace a child's breakfast or lunch. - Promote fundraisers that include the sale of non-food and nutritious food items and/or physical activity events that generate positive health habits.
 (Attachment 3) - Prohibit fundraisers and prepaid fundraisers throughout the school day at the Elementary level. - Prohibit fundraisers and prepaid fundraisers at the Secondary level until 30 minutes after the last lunch period.
 All food items sold as fundraisers must adhere to the SHAC pre-approved list of items noted in Attachment 1.
 New items for consideration can be submitted to the SHAC using the fundraiser request form on Attachment 1.